RuPaul’s Drag Race

 Three celebrities compete every episode and undergo complete drag transformations.
 In the end, one celebrity is crowned America's Next Celeb Drag Superstar and wins prize money for their charity of choice.

-Queer Eye returns December 31st, only on Netflix.
-Queer Eye's fearless ambassadors head to the Lone Star state with a homebase in Austin, TX.
-Watch as they work their life-changing magic yet again and transform the lives of deserving Texans.
 More than a decade after the original series went off the air, Netflix reboots the "Queer Eye" franchise with a new Fab Five and a new setting, trading in the concrete jungle of New York City for communities in and around Atlanta.
 The style experts forge relationships with men and women who often have different beliefs from them, leading to moments of social commentary interspersed with style advice.
 Advising people in need of lifestyle makeovers are food and wine specialist Antoni Porowski, interior designer Bobby Berk, grooming consultant Jonathan Van Ness, fashion designer Tan France and culture expert Karamo Brown, who reality TV fans may recognize as one of the housemates on "The Real World: Philadelphia."
 David Collins, who created the original show, is on board as an executive producer.

 "The Trixie & Katya Show" features drag queens Trixie Mattel and Katya Zamolodchikova, who rose to fame on the seventh season of "RuPaul's Drag Race."
 Trixie and Katya discuss topics from all walks of life, including the ins-and-outs of hooking up, funerals, diseases and natural disasters.
 They discuss many other things, including what keeps them up at night, their fears, spirituality, lies, money, taboos and friendships.